All Collections

 Following up shows that you care

-Want to super-charge your network?
+Want to supercharge your network?

 Following up with people builds mutual investment in one another.
-As we described in The Forwardable Email, following up with person, such as the person who made the connection, can mean a lot.
+As we described in The Forwardable Email, following up with the person, such as the person who made the connection, can mean a lot.

 It's one more touchpoint that shows that you're not just using people.